shivalingabaddipalli/shivalingabaddipalli.github.io/_pages/about.md

   - /about.html
 ---

-I am Shiva Baddipalli.
-I am curious PhD student with a strong interest in improving resilience and performance of structures to natural and man-made hazards, driven with a vision of creating safe, resilient, cost-effective, and sustainable communities to achieve sustainable equity, prosperity, and resilience.
+Hi!
+I am Shiva (Shivalinga Baddipalli).
+I am a curious PhD student with a strong interest in improving resilience and performance of structures to natural and man-made hazards, driven with a vision of creating safe, resilient, cost-effective, and sustainable communities to achieve sustainable equity, prosperity, and resilience.

 I am interested in conducting fundamental scientific research and contributing to the growth of human knowledge.
 I possess high persistence and adaptability in working through challenges and setbacks.